Sheriffs in the United States: Delaware

 The first Constitution of Delaware in 1776 made the sheriff a conservator of the peace within the county in which he resides, either New Castle, Kent, or Sussex.
 The sheriff was, and still is, chosen by the citizens of each county at the general elections to serve a four-year term.
-Per Title 10, Chapter 21 of the Delaware Code, the Sheriff is an officer of the court.
+Per Title 10, Chapter 21 of the Delaware Code, the sheriff is an officer of the court.
 Responsibilities include processing orders of the court system; summoning inquests, jurors, and witnesses for the courts; and, conducting execution sales against personal and real estate property.
 County Sheriffs and their regular appointed deputies also take into custody unincarcerated persons immediately upon conviction of an imprisonable offense and convey them to the appropriate correctional facility to serve their terms.
 The County Sheriffs and their deputies do not engage in typical law enforcement; their primary role is to provide enforcement services for the courts.
 Typical law enforcement, such as the enforcement of motor vehicle laws, investigation of crimes and routine policing patrols are performed by state, county, and municipal (town or city) police forces.

 "Delaware sheriffs since 1897 have not had arrest powers and instead act as ministerial officers serving subpoenas and other papers for the courts."

 Delaware county sheriffs' limitation of powers has been a subject of controversy over the years.

 District of Columbia

-There is no appointed or elected Sheriff in the District of Columbia because, as a federal district, it is in a unique and complicated position compared to other jurisdictions in the United States.
-As the District Government is both an agency of the Federal Government and a duly-elected Local Government under the D.C.
+There is no appointed or elected sheriff in the District of Columbia because, as a federal district, it is in a unique and complicated position compared to other jurisdictions in the United States.
+As the District Government is both an agency of the federal government and a duly elected Local Government under the D.C.
 Home Rule Act of 1973, there are many functions which would normally be reserved for the Office of the Sheriff, which are instead delegated to various other agencies.
-The United States Marshal Service, as an agent of the Federal Government officially handles most court and civil processes in the District of Columbia, while the District of Columbia Protective Services Police Department (PSPD) handles many other functions normally reserved for the Office of the Sheriff on behalf of the elected local government.
+The United States Marshal Service, as an agent of the federal government officially handles most court and civil processes in the District of Columbia, while the District of Columbia Protective Services Police Department (PSPD) handles many other functions normally reserved for the Office of the Sheriff on behalf of the elected local government.

 Florida

 Florida sheriffs are one of a handful of "constitutional" Florida offices; that is, the position was established as part of the Florida State constitution, which specifies their powers and that they be elected in the general ballot.
+They serve as the chief law enforcement officer in their respective counties.
 The sheriff's office is responsible for law enforcement, corrections, and court services within the county.
 Although each county sheriff's office is an independent agency, they all wear the "Florida's sheriff green" uniform with similar badges and patches, and drive vehicles with green and gold designs, as prescribed in Florida State Statutes, with the exception of Duval and Miami-Dade.

 Collier County also does not wear green; they wear a grey uniform with green accents.